ros/rosdistro/CONTRIBUTING.md

 In general you should not override or replace system dependencies from the system distribution with a package in the ROS distribution.
 This is part of the software engineering process of maintaining the distribution that all developers can rely on specific versions of software to be available and remain consistent within the distribution.
-If you need newer versions of underlying libraries the you should either target newer versions with the minimum version available or if that’s not available help and encourage the upstream process to move forward to at least your minimum version for the next release of the distribution.
+If you truly need a newer versions of underlying libraries the you can consider targeting a newer rosdistro with which will target newer platforms which hopefully will have a higher version of your necessary dependency.
+If the necessary version of your dependency isn't available even on the latest platforms, please reach out  and encourage the upstream platforms to move forward to at least your minimum version for the next release of the upstream distributions.
+By doing this you will make sure that it's available for everyone in the future.

 Obviously this is a slow process and doesn’t fix things immediately.
 There are workarounds such as embedding copies of the libraries into your package or making another package with the newer library version.